Victoria Romana (Hadrian's Library)

 The Victoria Romana from Hadrian's Library (Νίκη της Βιβλιοθήκης του Αδριανού) is a large sculpture of the Greek goddess of victory Nike (known to the Romans as Victoria) that once adorned Hadrian's Library, a large library built in Athens by the Roman Emperor Hadrian during the second century AD.
-It was probably created much earlier, during the first century BC, perhaps to memorate some victory of Emperor Augustus.
+It was probably created much earlier, during the first century BC, perhaps to commemorate some victory of Emperor Augustus.

 The larger-than-lifesize marble statue was unearthed in the Library's plot in 1988 and it is missing its head, arms, wings and left leg below the knee.
 It is now exhibited in a small exhibition room in the Library along with several other findings from the site.
 The statue and the exhibition room are currently not available to the public.

 History

 Dating

 The dating of the Victoria Romana from Hadrian's Library has been a difficult task.
 The sculpture, defined by its mature classical character, is very similar to creations of the late fifth century BC, but nevertheless it is without a doubt that the Victoria is an original Roman work without any previous parallel.
 The most agreed consensus places the creation of the Victoria during the first century BC during the Augustan and pre-Hadrianic period; after Emperor Augustus's victory over the Parthians in 18 BC, he must have dedicated the statue during his stay in Athens, during which he also financed the completion of the Roman Agora of the city.
 The Victoria Romana would have been placed at the front of the facade.
 Later during Hadrian's reign it transferred to the Library, and put somewhere at the south wing.

 Hadrian probably chose this statue to adorn his library as a tribute to Augustus, and deliberate imitation of him.
 Following the year 123, AD Hadrian abandoned his previous title of Imperator Caesar Traianus Hadrianus Augustus and adopted the epithet Hadrianus Augustus instead, as he aspired to be identified as the new Augustus.